algorandfoundation/docs/docs/features/asc1/debugging.md

 title: Smart Contract Debugging

-# Writing logic signature transaction for Debugging
+# Writing Logic Signature Transaction for Debugging
-The SDKs and goal command-line tool provide functionality to do a test run of a TEAL program.
-The goal command-line tool can be used with [stateless smart contracts.(/stateless/walkthrough.md)]
+The SDKs and `goal` command-line tool provide functionality to do a test run of a TEAL program.
+The `goal` command-line tool can be used with [stateless smart contracts.](stateless/walkthrough.md)

 TEAL programs can be written with any editor and are compiled using the goal command-line tool or [SDK](stateless/sdks.md).
-They can also be built using python with the [PyTeal](https://github.com/algorand/pyteal) Library.
+They can also be built using python with the [PyTeal](teal/pyteal.md) Library.

 The command-line tool provides the ability to use these compiled programs within transactions.
-The `goal clerk dryrun` command is described in the [goal TEAL Walkthrough](/stateless/walkthrough.md) documentation.
+The `goal clerk dryrun` command is described in the [goal TEAL Walkthrough](stateless/walkthrough.md) documentation.
 From the SDK a logic signature transaction can be written to a file to be used with the `goal clerk dryrun` command.
 The following code details how this is done.
 The goal tab illustrates run the `dryrun` on the generated file.

 ```javascript tab="JavaScript"